foxydot/truepoint/wp-content/plugins/gravity-forms-salesforce/readme.txt

 * Launch!

 == Upgrade Notice ==

+= 2.6.4 (February 20, 2014) =
+* Fixed (API Version): Live Remote Field Mapping improvements
+	- Fixed endless spinning
+	- Empty options are better managed; shows "No Picklist Fields" message
+	- Now shows an error message if the field cannot be used for Remote Field Mapping
+	- Static PHP warning fixed when `WP_DEBUG` enabled

+= 2.6.3.4 (February 20, 2014) =
+* Added (API Version): new hook "gf_salesforce_show_manual_export_button" to disable "send to salesforce" button/checkbox

+= 2.6.3 to 2.6.3.3 (February 14, 2014) =
+* Web-to-Lead: Re-added the functionality to show the "Salesforce enabled" icon in the forms list that indicate active feeds are enabled for that form.
+	- Integrated that method into the KWSAddon class
+* Web-to-Lead: HotFix: Check for correct Add-on class name (`KWSGFAddOn2_1`)
+* Web-to-Lead: Fix: show multiple "Salesforce enabled" icons in the forms page

+= 2.6.2 (February 11, 2014) =
+* API Version: Added a check to make sure server supports SOAP
+* API Version: Added a filter to override the SOAP check.
+Use `add_filter( 'gf_salesforce_soap_is_available', '__return_true');` to force loading even if a `SOAPClient` class does not exist.

+= 2.6.1.1 (February 6, 2014) =
+* Added: Add a new filter `gf_salesforce_format_date` to change date format for Date field type before exporting to Salesforce

 = 2.6 & 2.6.1 (January 23, 2014) =
 * Added: Manual export of leads - a new setting in the Form settings configuration that prevents all entries from being sent to Salesforce; only manually-approved entries may be sent.